Jarn/jarn.mkrelease/README.rst

 ================

 The simplest distribution location is a server directory shared through Apache.
-Releasing an egg just means scp-ing it to the appropriate place on the server::
+Releasing a package means scp-ing it to the appropriate place on the server::

   $ mkrelease -d jarn.com:/var/dist/customerB src/my.package